wilfordwoodruff/Main_Stories/README.md

 ## Potential Features

-Here are a few things you can build to further improve Public Stories:
+The repository is constantly working to grow and provide additional options for users to interact with and explore the data we have available.
+Here are a few potential enhancements we have considered building into the current system.

 1. **Data Visualization:** Interactive graphs, charts, or maps could be introduced to help users visualize and engage with the stories.